 Lifelong learning is no longer negotiable.
 Digitalisation will change many job profiles and the way we work.
 We cannot stand still and believe that our current skills, experiences and knowledge will still be sufficient and competitive in 5 years.
-But it’s not just us who have to do something – companies also have a responsibility: they need to take care of a qualified workforce at every stage of its development.

 The only dilemma is that employees often lack the time to learn during work or are not offered the right training.
 However, some companies simply lack the money to invest more in personnel development.
 Our tip is to break the rules and think out-of-the-box – otherwise we won’t be able to integrate lifelong learning into our everyday work.
 Here are a few ideas from us:

 There are no longer just two stages of life: work and retirement.
 Additional to the working phase, employees today want to experience more phases of life, such as long periods of travel or timeout.
 Moreover, the one career in life is becoming rare, for example, employees may get tired of their jobs, want to change them, and build second careers.
-Employees may even have to reskill because of later retirement ages.
+Employees may even have to re-skill because of later retirement ages.
 In the future, careers will change steadily and will be rebuilt more frequently.

 Companies should be open to these changes in life and careers: the classic résumé will no longer exist in the future.
 However, every newly integrated phase of life or every career change means that employees will learn and develop even further.